 Overview

 George Desh focuses his practice on complex commercial and environmental litigation.
 He has successfully represented clients—including manufacturing, chemical, and life-sciences companies—in a broad range of matters including mass torts, environmental litigation, consumer class actions, First Amendment issues, data security, and intellectual property disputes.
 George regularly advises clients in all stages of civil litigation, from early phase discovery through trials and appeals.
 He has deposed key witnesses, supervised the preparation of expert reports and defended experts in their depositions, briefed successful dispositive motions, argued evidentiary issues, and led post-trial and appellate briefing efforts.
-George has experience in particularly high-profile and technical cases, including the litigation stemming from the Deepwater Horizon oil spill in the Gulf of Mexico.
 George has represented clients in federal and state courts around the country.

 George's background in biomedical engineering also gives him a thorough understanding and ability to analyze the technical and scientific issues that are often crucial to obtaining favorable results for our clients.

-George also has been active in pro bono work, representing clients in cases relating to alleged Social Security overpayments, petitions for certificate of good conduct, patients’ rights issues, and other civil and administrative law matters.
+George also has been active in pro bono work, representing clients in cases relating to juvenile criminal records expungement, voting rights, students’ educational rights, and other civil and administrative law matters.

 - Illinois